Totchinuko/apiconan.totchinuko.fr/patches/sudo.1.0.x.md

 `1.0.19`
 - Added a parameter to control the background opacity of nameplates
-- Added a parameter to hide the name of thralls separatly from players
+- Added a parameter to hide the name of thralls separatly from players `1.0.32`
+- Improved nameplate visibility curve
+- Improved nameplate "Aimed At" detection to be less intrusive
+- Quick Search - Use Ctrl + K in Admin or player panel to quickly go to a specific sudo menu
+- Favorites - You can now add to favorites a sudo menu to pin it at the top and display it ont the main menu.
+- Sudo menus are now ordered alphabetically
+- Sudo Backup Rework: Backups will now be stored in the form of save files in your Conan server folders.
+You can use an FTP client to access these and move them from one server to another.
 ## Fixes
 `1.0.14`
 - API file was missing from the archive